(Updated in November 2020)

 Why subject lines and not the email messages themselves?
 Mainly because this is the season of full-to-bursting inboxes, when marketers ramp up their frequency and volume to record levels.
 Your subject lines have to work harder than ever to get you noticed in all the confusion.
-(Also, we did that last year.)
+(Also, we’ve done that already.)

-One thousand, three hundred and seventy-one emails later (that’s 1,371 messages from 231 senders, from AARP and Askinosie Chocolate to Zappos and Zillow, sent from Oct.
-4th to about 10 seconds ago), here’s how brands rose to the challenge:
+One thousand, three hundred and seventy-one emails later (that’s 1,371 messages from 231 senders, from AARP and Askinosie Chocolate to Zappos and Zillow), here’s how brands rose to the challenge:

 1.)
 ToysRUs rocks the inbox.